Skip to content

 will automatically set the downsampling output files as the input for the motion correction module, skipping the file selection dialog entirely.
 This approach is especially useful when processing multiple files overnight 😴.

-What if want to change parameters in the middle of the analysis?
+What if I want to change parameters in the middle of the analysis?

 After finishing downsampling you can proceed to Motion Correction